-Following extensive analysis by our technical team, the most likely explanation for the poor performance is a combination of residual reservoir damage in the upper section of the Upper PBS reservoir (where the sidetrack remains close to the original well bore which was invaded with drilling fluids) and poor permeability in this particular area of the Erfelden field in the Lower PBS reservoir.
+Following installation of a rod pump, production from the well stabilised at a disappointing 40 barrels of oil per day - materially below expectations given the results of the electronic logs.
+Various operations were undertaken during H1 2024 to improve production rates including the drilling of a side track, although production rates remained disappointing.
+Following extensive analysis by our technical team, the most likely explanation for the continued poor performance is a combination of residual reservoir damage in the upper section of the Upper PBS reservoir (where the sidetrack remains close to the original well bore which was invaded with drilling fluids) and poor permeability in this particular area of the Erfelden field in the Lower PBS reservoir.